thegrumpys/odop/client/docs/Help/designSituations.md

 A Seek is necessary to find a design that is "best" ... specifically, the min or max of one of the design variables.

-Note that the ODOP default designs, a.k.a.
-Startup and initialState, are under-specified.
+Note that the ODOP default designs, also known as Startup and initialState, are under-specified.
-Depending on the selection of the variable to minimize or maximize, these designs require the user to add additional constraints in order to produce a useful result with Seek.
+These designs generally require the user to add additional constraints in order to produce a useful result with Seek.

 &nbsp;

 ## Examples

-In the Rectangular Solid design type that provides a simple demonstration case, an over-specified situation can be created by establishing a minimum constraint on Volume while there is also a maximum constraint on Weight.
+In the Rectangular Solid design type, an over-specified situation can be created by establishing a minimum constraint on Volume while there is also a maximum constraint on Weight.
-Weight and Volume are directly linked by the material Density, a Calculation Input that is not available for Search to adjust.
+Weight and Volume are directly linked by the material Density, which is a Calculation Input that is not available for Search to adjust.
 Thus, depending on the values, finding a feasible solution may be impossible.